Quarterly Information

 Professor, TA, Reader, UGIA, and Course Evaluations

-Undergraduate courses are evaluated by Course and Professor Evaluations (CAPE).
+Undergraduate courses are evaluated by Student Evaluation of Teaching (SET).
 Graduate courses are evaluated by Graduate Course Evaluations, run through the Academic Affairs Evaluation system.
-You can log in here: https://academicaffairs.ucsd.edu/Modules/Evals/ to view your past CAPE and Graduate Course Evaluation results.
-You can also see a scatterplot of how your CAPE performance compares to other professors’ in Public Health.
+You can log in here: https://academicaffairs.ucsd.edu/Modules/Evals to view your past SET and Graduate Course Evaluation results.
+You can also see a scatterplot of how your performance compares to other professors’ in Public Health.
 These measures will be available once the initial grading deadline has passed.

 Instructor, TA, and UGIA Office Hours